Asabeneh/30-Days-Of-JavaScript/06_Day/06_day_loops.md

   console.log(i)
   i++
 } while (i <= 5)

 // 0 1 2 3 4 5
 ```

 ### for of loop

 We use for of loop for arrays.
-It is very hand way to iterate through an array if we are not interested in the index.
+It is very hand way to iterate through an array if we are not interested in the index of each element in the array.

 ```js
 for (const element of arr) {